blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

 ### Task 1: Create the cluster

 In this task, you will create the underlying Windows Failover Cluster which is the base of your SQL Server Availability Group.
-You will begin by logging in with an account with administrative privileges on all of the prospective nodes of the cluster, and running a Failover Cluster Validation test.
-This test verifies that all of the nodes of your cluster are properly configured to support clustering and will flag any best practices that you may not be adhering to in your configuration.
+You will begin by logging in with an account with administrative privileges on all of the prospective nodes of the cluster and running a Failover Cluster Validation test.
+This test verifies that all the nodes of your cluster are properly configured to support clustering and will flag any best practices that you may not be adhering to in your configuration.
 Finally, you will create the cluster across the three nodes of you cluster.

 1. Launch a browser and navigate to <https://portal.azure.com>.
 Login with your Azure credentials if you haven't already.

     > **Note**: You may need to launch an \"in-private\" session in your browser if you have multiple Microsoft Accounts.

 2. Navigate to your **CloudShop1** resource group and open your **CloudShopSQL** virtual machine and connect to it via Remote Desktop.

 3. Login with the **CONTOSO\demouser** domain account with password **demo@pass123**.
 Note that this is NOT the same account that you have been using, this is a domain account.

 4. Launch Server Manager if it does not start automatically.

 5. Select **Local Server** from the menu on the left and scroll down to **Roles and Features**, click the **Tasks** dropdown and select **Add Roles and Features** from the list.

     ![Server Administrator Application with local server selected, and add roles and features selected in the tasks dropdown of the Roles and Features section.](images/hands-on-lab/2019-03-20-17-33-21.png "Adding Roles and Features")

 6. On the **Before you begin** page, click **Next**.

 7. On the **Select installation type** page, select **Role-based or feature-based installation** and click **Next**.

 8. On the **Select destination server** page, select the current server and click **Next**.

 9. On the **Select server roles** page, accept the defaults and click **Next**.

 10. On the **Select features** page, select **Failover Clustering**, then click **Add Features** on the popup and then click **Next**.